About the Twilight League

 - The GHTBL is an amateur organization.
 No players or managers are paid for their services.

-- There is no age restriction, but most GHTBL players are current or former college athletes, prospects and ex-professionals.
+- There is no age restriction, but most GHTBL players are current or former college athletes, high school prospects and ex-professionals.

-- We play 24 Regular Season games starting late May, followed by a double-elimination Playoff Tournament at the beginning of August.
+- Regular Season games begin in late May, followed by a double-elimination Playoff Tournament beginning in August.

 - Players must appear in 5 Regular Season games to qualify for the Playoff Tournament.